astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/mindsetattitude/sayno.md

 and I was managing the (now-defunct, but then startup) OreCart project, and I was also the Mines ACM President and HSPC Chair, and additionally, for a little while during the start of spring, I was preparing to present my research at SIGCSE.
-I also played intramural soccer a little later in the spring.
+I also played intramural soccer a little later in the spring [^ref2].

 If you want that in credit-hour terms, I'd probably say it was around 27.
 If you want that in real human being terms, it sucked.
 I stopped eating a lot, and what I did eat was crap.
 I